Carbon quantum dot: Modification

 Being a new type of fluorescent nanoparticles, applications of CQD lie in the field of bioimaging and biosensing due to their biological and environmental friendly composition and excellent biocompatibility.
 In order to survive the competition with conventional semiconductor quantum dots, a high quantum yield should be achieved.
 Although a good example of CQDs with ~80% quantum yield was synthesized, most of the quantum dots synthesized have a quantum yield below 10% so far.
 Surface-passivation and doping methods for modifications are usually applied for improving quantum yield.

 To prevent surfaces of CQDs from being polluted by their environment, surface passivation is performed to alleviate the detrimental influence of surface contamination on their optical properties.
 A thin insulating layer is formed to achieve surface passivation via the attachment of polymeric materials on CQDs surface treated by acid.

 In addition to surface passivation, doping is also a common method used to tune the properties of CQDs.
 Various doping methods with elements such as N, S, P have been demonstrated for tuning the properties of CQDs, among which N doping is the most common way due to its great ability in improving the photo luminescence emissions.
 The mechanisms by which Nitrogen doping enhances the fluorescence quantum yield of CQDs, as well as the structure of heavily N-doped CDs, are very debated issues in the literature.
 Zhou et al. applied XANES and XEOL in investigating the electronic structure and luminescence mechanism in their electrochemically produced carbon QDS and found that N doping is almost certainly responsible for the blue luminescence.
 Synthesis of new nanocomposites based on CDs have been reported with unusual properties.
 For example, a nanocomposite has been designed by using of CDs and magnetic Fe3O4 nanoparticles as precursors with nanozyme activity.

+Post synthesis electrochemical etching results in dramatic changes in GQDs size and fluorescence intensity.